-To support the project, we used a variety of computer programs for flow analysis and aerodynamic design.
+In order to support the project we used a variety of computer programs for both flow analysis and aerodynamic design.
 Some of these tools were very recent, and were the subject of ongoing development during the study, as we tried to respond to the project requirements within the very short time available.
-Because of the cancellation of the MDXX, the study was not brought to full fruition.
-Prior to the cancellation, there had been plans to carry out wind-tunnel tests to evaluate an alternate wing designed by optimization in comparison with the McDonnell Douglas baseline design.
-Nevertheless, a number of valuable lessons were learned from the experience.
+Due to the cancellation of the MDXX the study was not brought to full fruition.
+Prior to the cancellation, there had been plans to carry out wind tunnel tests to evaluate an alternate wing designed by optimization in comparison with the Douglas baseline design.
+Nevertheless a number of valuable lessons were learned from the experience.

 In the initial phase of the study we focused on the development of the optimization tools for isolated wings.
-Aside from difficulties with data handling, file conversation, and observation of the same conventions as McDonnell Douglas, for example, in the definition of reference quantities such as the wing area, it proved necessary to modify the codes in various ways.
-In particular, the visualization was greatly improved by incorporating an interface to Vassberg's COMPPLOT program.
+Aside from difficulties with data handling, file conversation and observation of the same conventions as Douglas, for example, in the definition of reference quantities such as wing area, it proved necessary to modify the codes in various ways.
+In particular the visualization was greatly improved by incorporating an interface to Vassberg's COMPPLOT program.
 The codes had to be modified to allow for thick trailing edges.
-It also proved worthwhile to introduce terms measuring the pressure gradient into the cost function to prevent the pressure gradients in the optimized designs from becoming unacceptably large in the rear upper surface.
-Access to off-site supercomputers was limited, and was subject to serious delays because of the queues from many users.
-It was demonstrated, however, that optimizations could be completed overnight on workstations.
+It also proved worthwhile to introduce terms measuring the pressure gradient into the cost function to prevent the appearance the pressure gradients in the optimized designs from becoming unacceptably large in the rear upper surface.
+Access to offsite supercomputers was limited, and subject to serious delays due to the queues from many users.
+It was demonstrated, however, that optimizations could be completed overnight on work stations.